Modern Day Saint & Purveyor of Peace

 Being the Triple Cardinal force of action and energy that she is, Malala Yousafzai is a Peace Maker of Firsts.
 She spent her 17th birthday in July of 2014 meeting with Nigeria’s President Goodluck Jonathan where afterwards he publicly agreed to meet for the first time with the parents of the 200 schoolgirls abducted by the terrorist group, Boko Haram.

 In 2015, the “Queen of the Cardinals” was given official audience with the Queen of England.
-Malala took full advantage of meeting Elizabeth II by presenting her with a copy of her best selling autobiography, “I am Malala”.
-After explaining her quest to the Queen for education being available to girls the world over, Elizabeth’s husband, the Duke of Edinburgh quipped that in the UK people want their children to go to school, if only to get them out of the house.
-In the time since the attempt to end her life in her native Pakistan, Malala and her family have since moved to the UK to permanently live.
+Malala took full advantage when she met Queen Elizabeth II by presenting her with a copy of her best selling autobiography, “I am Malala”.
+After explaining her quest to Great Britain’s sovereign ruler for education being available to girls the world over, Elizabeth’s husband, the Duke of Edinburgh quipped that in the UK people want their children to go to school, if only to get them out of the house.
+In the time since the attempt to end her life in her native Pakistan, Malala and her family have since moved to the United Kingdom to permanently live.